Burns club: Precedence

 The Greenock Burns Club is the 'Mother Club' and was instituted in 1801.
 It has had celebrations every year since.
 The Irvine Burns Club has an unbroken history dating back to its formation on 2 June 1826.
 Of the twelve founding members of the Irvine Burns Club, five were known to Robert Burns, two of whom were close friends of the poet.
 The Paisley Burns Club (1805) went into abeyance from 1836 to 1874.
+The Kilmarnock Burns Club No.0 was for a time known as the 'Mother Club' as recorded in the 1893 second issue of the 'Burns Chronicle and Club Directory.'

-Bridgeton Burns Club
+1) Bridgeton Burns Club

 Founded at 13 Main Street, Bridgeton in East end of Glasgow in 1870 by John Wilson and some friends.
-It grew rapidly in terms of members including many doctors, lawyers and professionals, in part due to its President William Freeland around 1899 being a newspaper editor.
+It grew rapidly in terms of members including many doctors, lawyers and professionals, in part due to its president William Freeland around 1899 being a newspaper editor.
 It is a charity running a schools competition to this day and has a membership and annual dinner attendance of over 600, making it almost certainly the largest in the world.
 It federated in 1894 as number 49 on the roll.
 It has attracted many politicians, judges, Lords and celebrities to speak and been the subject of an early day motion in the Houses of Parliament on the occasion of its 150th anniversary in 2020.

 Although the Burns Club of London is recorded as No.1 on the Robert Burns World Federation list the Kilmarnock Burns Club was recorded as first on the register as '0'.

-Alexandria Burns Club
+2) Alexandria Burns Club

 The Alexandria Burns' Club was formed in 1884, and was federated in 1885 as No. 2 in the Federation list.
 Its first officials were Messrs Duncan Campbell, president; William Carlile, treasurer; and Alexander Bryan, secretary.
 Committee meetings have been held regularly since the formation of the club.

 The club holds an annual St Andrew's night celebration, but the main event is the annual supper, which is attended by up to 150 every year.

-Burns Club of Atlanta
+3) Burns Club of Atlanta

 Officially organized in 1896, this Burns club is a private social club and literary and cultural society commemorating the works of Robert Burns.
 The club holds monthly meetings and an annual Burns Supper celebration on the anniversary of Burns' birthday every year since 1898.
 Events are held in the Atlanta Burns Cottage, which is a replica, apart from the thatched roof, of poet Robert Burns' birthplace in Alloway, built in 1909.